dgg32/doctorai_ui_gpt3_german/README.md

 Runs the app in the development mode.

 In DoctorAI_gpt3.js, you need to set the Neo4j connection detail in Line 17.
-And you also need to set the GPT-3 secret key in Line 27.
+And you also need to set the GPT-3 secret key in Line 29 and Line 7 in App.js.

 ## To try this on the cloud